tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/50-bug-effect-signal.md

 ## Acceptance Criteria

-To ensure this feature works properly, fix the bug and try this out to reproduce the bug, if it's still there.
+To ensure this feature works properly, try this out to reproduce the bug after solving the challenge, to check if the bug is gone.

 - Check box 1 (Alert should be shown)
 - Check box 2 (Alert should be shown)